Miah1k/git-intro-activity/activity.md

 1. What does `git diff` display?

     ```
+    shows how different files vary in the repository
     ```

 2. What does `git diff --cached` display?

     ```
+    the staged changes for the next commit
     ```

 3. Formulate a sequence of commands to unstage changes to `names.txt`,